x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/create-and-manage-groups.md

         >[!NOTE]
         > Some settings like **Allow External Senders**, or **Send Copies of Group Conversations to Members’ Inboxes** can only be set after the group is created.
 For more information see, [Create a group]( https://docs.microsoft.com/en-US/microsoft-365/admin/create-groups/create-groups?view=o365-worldwide)

       - Click **Next**.

    e.
 In **Finish** tab, review/edit the contents to ensure the provided information is correct and then click **Create group**.

-      The **New group created** message is displayed.

 For more information see, [Use groups to collaborate effectively]( https://support.microsoft.com/en-us/office/learn-about-microsoft-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2?WT.mc_id=365AdminCSH&ui=en-US&rs=en-US&ad=US)

 5. Click **Close**.

-Option 2: Create a Distribution group
+## Create a Distribution group

 1. Navigate to the [new Exchange admin center](https://admin.exchange.microsoft.com/#/).